 The District is the trustee, or fiduciary, for money raised by student activities.
-All of the District's fiduciary activities are reported in separate Statements of Fiduciary Fund Net Position and Changes in Assets and Liabilities on pages 23 and 69.
+All of the District's fiduciary activities are reported in a separate Statement of Fiduciary Fund Net Position and a Statement of Changes in Fiduciary Net Position on pages 23 and 24.
 We exclude these resources from the District's other financial statements because the District cannot use these assets to finance its operations.
 The District is only responsible for ensuring that the assets reported in these funds are used for their intended purposes.